musfique-anam/Bookstore-Management-System/README.md

 ## 🚀 Project Overview

-The Book Management System is a complete Laravel CRUD application.
+The Bookstore Management System is a complete Laravel CRUD application.
 It provides robust functionality for: